JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 1. **_Keyboard-only navigation_** - Navigating a website without a mouse is necessary for many users that have disabilities.
 Being able to access page menus, interact with links/buttons/pop-up windows(dialogs), ect.. using only keyboard commands, is essential for Test Engineers and Developers to have the knowledge to be able to test the website with the keyboard / screenreaders.
 To achieve this, test engineers and front end developers need to understand how to use a screen reader, and how a keyboard only user navigates a webpage.
 2. **_Descriptive Content_** - Titles, headings and alt text all must be appropriately descriptive.
 Scans can tell you weather these attributes/elements are present, but they will not be able to assess if these elements are appropriate for the page.
 3. **_User Experience_** - Automated testing can not interact with a website the way that a user would.
 For example: Consider testing the website for submitting an assay/variant ect.. an automated testing tool can not interact with the website and click the submit button, or select the correct assay to submit.
 A manual tester can do this and simulate the process finding any a11y issues present.
-4. **_False Negatives_** - automated tests will inevitably report an issue that is not an issue, the axe extension tries to aleviate this by catagorizing the issues that it can not difinitively say is an issue into a 'Needs Review' catagory.
+4. **_False Negatives_** - automated tests will inevitably report an issue that is not an issue, the axe extension tries to aleviate this by catagorizing the issues that it can not difinitively say are an issue into a 'Needs Review' category.
 But these 'Needs Reviews' need to be manually tested by test engineers/developers to make sure that there are no a11y issues.

 <br>